 Additionally, Indiana Public Law 221 and federal legislation, No Child Left Behind, have set a 95% benchmark for a school's minimum attendance rate.
 Attendance rate is one of the factors that is considered when public schools are placed in performance categories and compared to other public schools.
 In short, LHS can perform well in academic terms but be placed in a lower achievement category due to insufficient attendance and graduation rate.
 Indiana attendance law mandates that every student enrolled must be in attendance unless he/she is ill or there is a death in the immediate family.
-As a means of emphasizing the importance of school attendance, a student who violates the attendance policy may receive one or more of the following consequences: in-house school discipline, grade reduction, out of school suspension, loss of driving privileges through the BMV, loss of credit, referral to the Prosecutor's Office, or expulsion from school.
+As a means of emphasizing the importance of school attendance, a student who violates the attendance policy may receive one or more of the following consequences: detention, Tuesday or Thursday school, in-school suspension, out of school suspension, loss of credit, referral to the prosecutor's office, or expulsion from school.